OwlBawl/Ajax-Systems-homekit-full-support-esphome-ESP8266/README.md

 MQTT broker topic to subscibe for control: ajax/alarm
 Payloads: arm_ajax, disarm_ajax, night_ajax (you can change for yours especially if you have zones)

+**For me I've stoped on Node-Red implementation.  ** We would need to install:
+1. node-red-contrib-sia-ultimate (+ configure in Ajax app hub settings SIA monitoring station)
+2. node-red-contrib-homekit-bridged (Alarm node in my flow already preconfigured withot extra "Home" state unsupported by Ajax)
+3. Solder SpaceControl + use ESPhome mqtt.yaml example
+4. Use my Nodered_Ajax_alarm.flow as draft (it saves Alarm State on reboot and elimenates Alarm SecuritySystem loop)

 My soldering images are in folder /soldering
 Soldering instructions used from **iesus** project.
 He used the v8 plate, i had the older one v6 - it is the same in schematics.